allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 history of dyld, one can see that Apple is constantly trying to make OS infrastructure faster.

-In Allegro we also try to make our apps as fast as possible.
+At Allegro we also try to make our apps as fast as possible.
 Aside from using Swift (Swift performs much better than ObjC in terms of launch time and app speed), we build our iOS apps using [static linking](https://en.wikipedia.org/wiki/Static_library).